Patriciacavalcantte/Patriciacavalcantte/README.md

-- 🔭 I’m currently working on Banco do Brasil S.A
+- 🔭 I’m currently working at Banco do Brasil S.A
 - 🌱 I’m currently learning Python
 - ⚡ Fun fact: I love literature, I am a specialist in Brazilian literature and enthusiastic about Russian literature | I have more than 500 books in my home office.